Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

 \end{prop}

-\begin{IEEEproof} See Appendix~\ref{Apdx:Thm1}. \end{IEEEproof} Additionally, we formally characterize the condition under which grouping semantic bits results in a longer blocklength.
+\begin{IEEEproof} See Appendix~\ref{Apdx:Thm1}. \end{IEEEproof} Additionally, we formally characterize the condition under which block partitioning results in a longer blocklength.
 This finding is stated in the following theorem: \begin{thm} Consider three block codes: an $(n_1,k_1)$ code, an $(n_2,k_2)$ code, and an $(n_3,k_1+k_2)$ code, whose BLERs are given as in \eqref{eq:BLER}.
 If $\textsf{BLER}(n_3,k_1+k_2) = \textsf{BLER}(n_1,k_1)$, then a necessary and sufficient condition for $n_3>n_1+n_2$ is

 provided that $\gamma_{\rm th}(n_1,n_2,k_1,k_2)$ is given by